-The CC shall prepare Financial Instructions to supplement the Financial Regulations and provide detailed instructions on the operation of the specific financial processes delegated to the CC.
+The CC shall prepare and maintain Financial Instructions to supplement the Financial Regulations and provide detailed instructions on the operation of the specific financial processes delegated to the CC.
+The Financial Instructions shall be reviewed at the same intervals as the Financial Regulations.
 The CC shall ensure that all employees are made aware of the existence of these Regulations and are given access to them.
 Where appropriate, training shall be provided to ensure that the Regulations can be complied with.